awslabs/aws-c-io/README.md

     int (*run) (struct aws_event_loop *);

 This function starts the running of the event loop and then immediately returns.
-This could kick off a thread, or setup some resources to run and recieve events in a back channel API.
+This could kick off a thread, or setup some resources to run and receive events in a back channel API.
 For example, you could have an epoll loop that runs in a thread, or you could have an event loop pumped by a system loop such as glib, or libevent etc... and then publish events to your event loop implementation.

     int (*stop) (struct aws_event_loop *,